Absolventa/best_boy/README.md

 ---------
 #### HEAD (not released yet)
 * Drop support for Rails 4.1
+* Add support for Rails 5.0

 #### 3.0.0
 * Major engine cleanup.
 Aims Rails >= 4.1 from now on.
 * Includes backward incompatible changes.
 See above hint for more information.
+* Uses rails engine naming conventions with an isolated ``BestBoy`` namespace
+* serving the necessary migrations from the engines migration folder
+* serving all assets via the asset pipeline (used to be an opt-in before)
+* removes unnecessary generator boilerplate and config options
+* uses Bootstrap 3
+* allows per class extending instead of polluting the whole app
+* answers to xml requests for easy EXCEL integration

 #### 2.2.3
 * Rename ``report`` method to a more best_boy specific ``trigger_best_boy_event_report`